Gap Logo

 The Gap Logo 1976-1986

-After a small update, the logo looks different.
-The designers paid attention to the first word by aligning it horizontally and making the letters bold.
-As a result, the intervals between “t,” “e,” and “h” have decreased so much that they began to touch at the extreme points.
+After a minor update, the logo looks different.
+The designers paid attention to the first word, aligning it horizontally and making the letters bold.
+As a result, the spaces between “t,” “e,” and “h” were reduced so much that they began to touch at the extreme points.

 1986 – 2016